Adamskoullos/JavaScript-OOP/README.md

 # JavaScript OOP Reference Guide

 ### A resource for junior devs in their transition to mid level
 #### My study covers both the traditional syntax and the newer ES6 patterns.
-This is working document being crafted as I develop deeper levels of practical understanding.
+This is a working document being crafted as I develop deeper levels of practical understanding.
 Click the links below to go straight to the section of interest.

 #### ToC:
 1. **Classes, Constructor & Factory Functions**